Dev.Chan64's Blog

 Practical Understanding

-What matters is whether that technology was designed to be replaceable.
+The important question is whether it was designed to be replaceable.

-A technology structure that cannot be replaced is not just a debt but a prison.
+A structure that cannot be replaced is no longer just debt.
+It is a prison.

-From the moment of technology selection, the organization must ensure an escapable structure, documented standards, and a collaborative framework.
+From the first moment of selection, the organization should create an escapable structure, documented criteria, and a collaboration model others can inherit.

 Key Sentence

-If it cannot be replaced, it is not a debt but a prison.
+If it cannot be replaced, it is not debt.
+It is a prison.

 6. Infrastructure Debt